Boundary Dam Operations Update

 Seattle City Light is committed to managing Boundary Dam in a responsible manner that ensures the dam is staffed with essential personnel to enable safe and reliable operations.
 The City Light team at Boundary Dam continually strives to find the balance between operational flexibility and measures that protect and mitigate for the environmental impacts of operations.
 These measures address recreation, aquatic, terrestrial, cultural, and wildlife resources and benefit the environment and the communities in and around Boundary Dam.

-The Forebay Recreation Area and Metaline Waterfront Park boat ramps are open for public use as of May 5.
+- The Metaline Waterfront Park boat launch is open for public use.

-The Boundary Dam Vista House is closed, but the parking area, picnic tables, viewing platform and trail are open to the public.
-The Vista House restrooms are closed, but portable toilets will be provided outside of this facility.
-Boundary tours are indefinitely suspended for the 2020 season.
+- The Boundary Dam Vista House is closed, but the parking area, picnic tables, viewing platform and trail are open to the public.
+Portable toilets will be provided outside of this facility.

 Visitors can learn more about Boundary Hydroelectric Project Recreational Opportunities at www.seattle.gov/light/Boundary/recreation.asp.